Sayter99/86ME/README.md

 * Add a new property for setting compensating range of motions.
 * Add a new property for setting a method to control servos.
+* Add a new button to import/export/rename/delete motions.
+* Add a new function that actions can be deleted by keyboard's "Delete" key.

 _VERSION_: v1.8